hiinaspace/animutools/README.md

 # animutools

-tools for running an animu club in vrchat.
+tools for running an animu club in vrchat/chilloutVR.

 ## fenc

-encoding script based on ffmpeg-python . usually does the right thing as far as bitrate and stuff for playing in vrchat's AVPro or unity player, i.e.
+encoding script based on ffmpeg-python . usually does the right thing as far as bitrate and stuff for playing in AVPro or unity player, i.e.

 - baked hardsubs from embedded mkv
 - h264/aac